MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 From a technical control perspective, **identity is always the primary perimeter**.
 This scope doesn't just include the edges of your workload.
 It also includes individual components that are inside your workload.
 Typical identities include:

--   **Humans**: Application users, admins, operators, auditors, and bad actors.
+-   **Humans**.
+Application users, admins, operators, auditors, and bad actors.

--   **Systems**: Workload identities, managed identities, API keys, service principals, and Azure resources.
+-   **Systems**.
+Workload identities, managed identities, API keys, service principals, and Azure resources.

 -   **Anonymous**.
 Entities who haven't provided any evidence about who they are.